DECAfpga/gameboy/readme.md

 22/09/21 DECA port DeMiSTified by somhic from original MiST gameboy https://github.com/mist-devel/gameboy.

+Special thanks to Alastair M. Robinson creator of [DeMiSTify](https://github.com/robinsonb5/DeMiSTify) for helping me.

-Thanks to Alastair for his help and I've added also some of his solutions from https://github.com/robinsonb5/gameboy like phase shift at SDRAM_CLK, config.h and overrides.c.
+I've also added some of his solutions from https://github.com/robinsonb5/gameboy like phase shift at SDRAM_CLK, and content from firmware/config.h and overrides.c.

 [DeMiSTify guide used](https://github.com/DECAfpga/DECA_board/tree/main/Tutorials/DeMiSTify).